ahoereth/ddpg/slides/50_Applications.md

   - Multi-agent Zero Sum game
     -- Nash Equillibrium exists, but is incalculable

-### NFSP (Neural Ficticious Self Play)
+### NFSP (Neural Fictitious Self Play)

-  - Applying neural networks to the concept of "Ficticious Self Play" -- FSP = Choose the best response to the opponent's average behavior
+  - Applying neural networks to the concept of "Fictitious Self Play" -- FSP = Choose the best response to the opponent's average behavior
   - Approaches Nash Equilibrium as it learns